-Using a budget to manage your money is key to paying off your debt.
-But, sometimes your budget may not work.
+Using a budget to manage your money is the key to paying off your debt.
+But sometimes, your budget may not work.
 There are many reasons for the budget breakdown.
-The numbers may not match up and somehow you always manage to spend more than you budgeted for.
-Here's a secret: many problems with budgeting aren't about the actual budget at all.
-Here are some of the common reasons budgets don't work and how you can get your budget on track.
+The numbers may not match up, or you may simply be spending more than you budgeted for.
+Here are some of the common reasons budgets don't work, along with ways you can get your budget back on track.